Next: , Up: How to compile? [Contents]

 to configure the program for your system.

-If you do not with support for a particular output mechanism, give the --enable-NAME=no option to ‘./configure’ (NAME=allegro, SDL, SDL2, ALSA, OSS, LIBAO, PORTAUDIO, PULSEAUDIO, JACK, MIDI, EXEC, GSTREAMER, FILE, SPKR).
+If you do not with support for a particular output mechanism, give the --enable-NAME=no option to ‘./configure’ (NAME=allegro, SDL, SDL2, ALSA, OSS, LIBAO, PORTAUDIO, PULSEAUDIO, JACK, MIDI, EXEC, GSTREAMER, FILE, SPKR, WAV).

 Run ‘./configure --help’ for details.